vlldnt/vlldnt/README.md

-# 👋 Hello!
+# 👋 Hi, I'm Adrien

-I'm **Adrien**, a full-stack developer curious about new technologies and eager to build practical projects.
+I'm a **full-stack developer** currently training at **Holberton School** to become a versatile and well-rounded software engineer.

-> Currently training at Holberton School, exploring different technologies to become a versatile developer.
+Driven by curiosity, I enjoy experimenting with new technologies and creating web and mobile applications using clean architecture and modern tools.

 ---